 The office kitchen

-As long as you keep things clean, there’s certainly no reason to keep kitchens or breakout areas closed during the pandemic and they present no greater threat than other high touch and high traffic areas in the office.
-However, cleaning and sanitisation are going to be your new main priorities in the office kitchen and breakout areas for the foreseeable future.
+As long as you keep things clean, there’s no reason to keep kitchens closed.
+They present no greater threat than other high touch and high traffic areas.
+However, cleaning and sanitisation are naturally going to be your main priorities.

-The kitchen can be a hotbed for germs and you’ll probably be surprised to know that your office kettle harbours more germs than your loo seat!
-The average bacterial reading of a kettle handle is 2,483, in comparison to only 220 for a toilet seat, so it might be time to think about ditching the kettle and opting for a safer office coffee machine.
-The same survey found other shocking readings of bacteria – 1,746 on the rim of a used mug and 1,592 on a fridge door handle – proving the necessity to keep things extra clean in the kitchen area.
+The kitchen can be a hotbed for germs.
+You’ll be surprised to know that your office kettle harbours more germs than your loo seat.
+The average bacterial reading of a kettle handle is 2,483, compared to 220 for a loo seat.
+Consider ditching the kettle and opting for a safer, contactless office coffee machine.
+The same survey found other alarming readings of bacteria.
+1,746 on the rim of a used mug and 1,592 on a fridge door handle.

 What to do…

-Along with frequent hand washing, there are lots of fantastic cleaning products that are proven to kill Coronavirus, and after just 30 seconds’ contact these cleaning agents kill 99.9999% of all known pathogens.
-Upping your cleaning routine across the whole office is important, so expect to wipe areas down frequently.
-ULV office misting is a fantastic solution to sanitise hard to reach areas in workspaces and sanitise entire rooms safely and effectively in minutes.
+Along with frequent hand washing, there are lots of fantastic cleaning products that are proven to kill COVID.
+Upping your cleaning routine is important, so expect to wipe areas down frequently and thoroughly.
+ULV office misting is also a great solution to sanitise hard to reach areas.

-A worrying poll of 1,000 workers revealed that 80% of people wouldn’t think to wash their hands before making drinks for colleagues and in another survey, it was revealed that a staggering 60% of people don’t wash their hands after going to the bathroom.
-Both of these studies were carried out pre-Covid so we should assume that hand hygiene has improved overall, however, this is no time to be complacent, so employees should consider putting up posters in the kitchen to remind people.
+A poll of 1,000 workers revealed that 80% of people wouldn’t think to wash their hands before making drinks for colleagues.
+In another survey, it was revealed that a staggering 60% of people don’t wash their hands after going to the bathroom.
+Both of these studies were carried out pre-COVID and since then hand hygiene has improved.
+However, employees could consider putting up informative posters in the kitchen and bathroom to remind people.

-There are options to make your office drinks safer and more convenient so for example, adding an antimicrobial self-adhesive touchscreen onto your coffee machine gives an added layer of protection or using the Jura JOE app coffee machine app to order coffee.
+There are options to make your office drinks safer and more convenient as well.
+Adding an antimicrobial self-adhesive touchscreen onto your machines gives an added layer of protection or use the Jura JOE app coffee machine app.

-For water machines, you can easily install a foot switch so you don’t need to touch the machine with your hands.
-And the clever team over at Borg & Overstrom have developed a game-changing Bluetooth app so you can now pour refreshing filtered still or sparkling hot and cold water straight from the tap simply by using your phone.
+For water machines, install a footswitch so you don’t need to touch it.
+And the team at Borg & Overstrom have developed a game-changing Bluetooth app to pour water straight from the tap using your phone.

-However you choose to mitigate risks, it’s proven that office coffee and quality water are perks that teams generally appreciate and they both contribute to overall health, hydration and happiness at work so contact us for more info.
+However you choose to mitigate risks, it’s proven that quality coffee and water are perks that teams appreciate.
+They contribute to overall health, hydration and happiness at work so contact us for more info.
 We’d be delighted to support you in creating a safe and pleasant working environment for your safe return to the office.